 A shift in European policy towards funding for scientific research

-In the new EU's key funding programme for research and innovation, Horizon-Europe, more than half of its €95.5 billion budget, will go into funding mission-oriented research to fight global challenges and boost the industrial competitiveness of Europe.
+In the new EU's key funding program for research and innovation, Horizon-Europe, more than half of its €95.5 billion budget, will go into funding mission-oriented research to fight global challenges and boost the industrial competitiveness of Europe.
 “The concept of mission is the first time it is employed at the European level, and it’s clear that there is a focus on challenge-oriented funding,” said Nery Nina from SNAP!
-Partners, an innovation consultancy company based in Lisbon, specialising in disruptive innovation in Europe and globally.
+Partners, an innovation consultancy company based in Lisbon, specializing in disruptive innovation in Europe and globally.
 As Nery Nina explained, the nomenclature that now arises in Europe is clearly transcribed from experiences in the US.

 “I’m concerned in the US, Europe and Asia that we’re going to order up these kind of developments and then judge the system as to whether or not it is giving us the goods that we want,” Wagner pointed out.
 Actually, the system doesn’t work like that.
 “It’s not the Santa Clause of technology,” she said.
 Most of the time, developments emerge from investments in a whole range of different fields and possible outcomes, Wagner added.

 However, Nery Nina sees the shift towards challenge-oriented funding as positive discrimination.
 “At prototype level, the two major aims of the Commission are health- and environment-related technologies,” he said.
-“Although there are clear objectives or expectations on certain topics, the programme also leaves many topics as open questions,” he added and explained that when it comes to funding basic research, the scheme remains less restrictive and prescriptive.
+“Although there are clear objectives or expectations on certain topics, the program also leaves many topics as open questions,” he added and explained that when it comes to funding basic research, the scheme remains less restrictive and prescriptive.

 “Because we can’t predict and dictate technological trajectories in advance in detail, it doesn’t matter that much how precise our priorities are – we can offer a lot of freedom,” Flanagan pointed out.
 We may not know when we will need basic research, but we needed it with COVID-19, and we will need it again in the future for other threats.